Women in the Indian Armed Forces: National Disaster Response Force

 National Disaster Response Force (NDRF) got its first woman commander in 2015 when 40-years old senior Commandant Rekha Nambiar joined the 4th Battalion based in Arakkonam in Tamil Nadu to lead 1,000 personnel-strong all-men battalion.

 Border Roads Organisation

 In June 2021, Vaishali Hiwase became the first women commanding officer to command a BRO Road Construction Company part of the India-China Border Roads.

 Three star officers

-Six women have been promoted to three-star rank in the Indian Armed Forces.
+Eight women have been promoted to three-star rank in the Indian Armed Forces.
 All of them are from the Medical Corps and graduate medical doctors of the Armed Forces Medical College (AFMC).
+Surgeon Vice Admiral Arti Sarin is the first woman to serve as Director General Armed Forces Medical Services (DGAFMS) and the highest-ranking woman officer in the history of the Indian Armed Forces.